Red-HAP/sandbox/pg_demo/README.md

 The `<password>` part can be omitted if you set the environment variable `PGPASSWORD` with the correct password.

+The demo will create a schema called `__demo` where all database objects will be placed.
+The demo will also create a user named `__monitor`.
+By default, these objects and the role will be dropped when the demo is complete.
+If you wish to inspect the objects after the demo runs, use the `--no-teardown` option on the command line.

+See `pg_ext_demo.py --help` for more.

 # Notes

 This is a guided tour through these extensions.
 The user interaction will be in the form of pressing enter to proceed or scrolling backward in the buffer if information scrolls off-screen.